threefoldtech/home/environment_setup_processes.md

 ### Documentation

 #### Per location
-- public IP
+- Public IP
 - SSHD runs on port 34022
-- description: for what service/product is this node set up
+- Description: for what service/product is this node set up

 ## New service setup